ramiuness/ramiuness/README.md

 ## 🧠 About Me

 **Quantitative researcher specializing in data-driven portfolio construction, risk modeling, and financial machine learning.**
-I build and validate investment strategies using tools from stochastic optimization, dynamic programming, and statistical learning.
+I build and validate investment strategies using tools from stochastic optimization, dynamic programming, and machine learning.
 My repositories feature modular, production-grade implementations of models with a focus on robustness, transparency, and empirical evaluation.

 ---